Observability

 from kavalai import WorkflowEngine

-engine = WorkflowEngine.from_yaml(yaml, storage=..., task_logger=...)
+engine = WorkflowEngine.from_yaml(yaml, agent_service=..., task_logger=...)

-Local vs. production backends
+Local vs. production databases

-history = await engine.storage.get_chat_history(state.session_id)
+history = await engine.agent_service.get_chat_history(UUID(state.session_id))

 Per-model-call statistics come from the LLM clients themselves: every call produces a ModelCallStat with token usage and timing, delivered through the ModelStatsReceiver callback interface (ModelStatsLogger simply logs them).
 See LLM clients.